 But I think being very conscious of that is important.

-Lack of alignment on problem to be solves
+Lack of alignment on the problem to be solved

-Another reason why I've seen stress between a PM and the PMM is when there is a lack of alignment around what problem we're solving or why we're solving it.
+Another reason why I've seen stress between a PM and a PMM is when there is a lack of alignment around what problem we're solving or why we're solving it.

 Measure of success differs